What We Do

 2004: Incorporation of Fondation Enfant Jesus (FEJ) as a Haitian non -governmental non-profitable organization.
 Adoption license obtained from the Haitian government.

-2007: National televised telethon is initiated by FEJ, successfully uniting all sectors of the Haitian community raising funds to build the new school complex for Ecole Enfant Jesus
+2007: Nationally televised telethon is initiated by FEJ, successfully uniting all sectors of the Haitian community raising funds to build the new school complex for Ecole Enfant Jesus

-2008: Construction of new school complex is completed
+2008: Construction of new school complex is completed; Electricity is brought to the Lamardelle community

 2010: Establishment of FEJ’s vocational training program; Construction of volunteer housing